GhostManager/DomainCheck/README.md

 #### Usage

-The following command checks all domains under the NameCheap account:
+The following command checks all domains under the Namecheap account:

 `./domaincheck.py checkup --wiki`

-This command checks only the domains provided:
+This command checks only the domains provided for the `--filter-list` parameter:

 `./domaincheck.py checkup --wiki --filter-list domaincheck.com,spectreoops.net`

 ### Monitor Mode

-In monitor mode, DomainCheck will continuously check the domains, either all of the NameCheap domain names or just those the user provides on the command line.
-A time interval is set (in seconds) and DomainCheck will sleep for that amount of time before re-checking the domains.
+In monitor mode, DomainCheck will continuously check the domains, either all of the Namecheap domain names or just those the user provides on the command line.
+A time interval is set (in minutes) and DomainCheck will sleep for that amount of time before re-checking the domains.

-Note: The NameCheap API is only queried at the start of a monitoring session, so monitoring must be restarted if new domains are added to the account that also require monitoring.
+Note: The Namecheap API is only queried at the start of a monitoring session, so monitoring must be restarted if new domains are added to the account that also require monitoring.

 If the `--slack` flag is provided and a Slack WebHook is configured, DomainCheck will send your configured Slack message whenever an issue (negative categorization, VirusTotal hit, domain added to a watch list) is detected.
 These messages are sent in addition to warnings displayed in the terminal.

 #### Usage

-The following command checks the named domains every 1800 seconds (30 minutes) and sends a Slack message if an issue is detected:
+The following command checks the named domains every 60 minutes and sends a Slack message if an issue is detected:

-`./domaincheck.py monitor --domains domaincheck.com,spectreoops.net -i 1800 --slack`
+`./domaincheck.py monitor --domains domaincheck.com,spectreoops.net -i 60 --slack`

 ## Installation